serge-oswald/serge-oswald/README.md

-# About Serge Oswald

-Electronic musician and graphic designer who likes to manipulate svg and canvas with js.
+Half of the duo Servovalve, electronic musician and graphic designer who likes to manipulate svg and canvas with js.

-Half of the duo Servovalve.

 # About Servovalve